Whonix/anon-ws-base-files/README.md

 other applications to identify, that they are running inside an Anonymity Distribution Workstation.

+Do not remove, unless you no longer wish to use an Anonymity Distribution Workstation.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Generic Readme #